lizavetaageenko/mp/README.md

 - [ ] Player socket is not added to game room after get game-status

 ## FE

+For now there are several styled pages in the app:
+- Start Game page (/)
+- New Game page (/new-game)
+- Connect To Game page (/connect-to-game)
+- Game page (/game)

+They are implemented using ReactJS components and styled using Sass and BEM.

 ```bash
 $ npm start